 Haven is great because it has the financial backing of a much larger and older company.
 It consistently gets high ratings for its online application process.
 And it has short term limits available, which can be helpful if you don’t need longer-term life insurance.

 Bestow is probably the fastest and easiest way to get life insurance now.
 They’ve really changed the game in how you go through the process.
-In less than 10 minutes, you can get a life insurance package through Bestow.
+In less than 10 minutes, you can term through Bestow.
 That’s right – no visits to the doctor, no blood draws, no messy paperwork.
-Just a brief questionnaire on the app and you’re good to go.
+Just a brief questionnaire on the app and you’re good to go (as long as you’re approved).
 See our complete Bestow review for more information.

 4. Principal Financial